unknown321/dynamite/webui/docs/docs.md

 **Notes:**

 - Due to various issues (see below) players respawn 10 seconds after death instead of failing the mission
-- To finish the mission, all players must exfiltrate the hot zone
+- To finish the mission, at least one player must exfiltrate the hot zone
 - Fultoning other players results in mission failure
 - Restarting mission from pause menu results in infinite loading
 - Host may have to wait up to 30 seconds to reach the results menu